fabosch/socket.io-ratelimiter/README.md

 const rateLimiter = new SocketIORateLimiter(); // ratelimiter instance with no default options
 ```
-SocketIORateLimiter comes with 4 functions you will need.
+SocketIORateLimiter comes with some functions that will handle registering listeners and initializing them on socket.io sockets
 1. Since you manage the socket.io events through the ratelimiter instance you will have to pass new connected socket.io socket instances to the initSocket function, it will initialize the default event listeners on it.
 ```javascript
 // socket = a socket.io socket instance